Invoke Callable functions

 We get a reference to the callable function, and call it like a regular function.

-Since a client may interact with Cloud Functions from separate Firebase projects, we specify the project we target.
+Since a client can interact with Cloud Functions from separate Firebase projects, we specify the project we target.
 We do so indirectly, by providing the app helper, which already identifies the project.

-Since a function may deploy across regions as separate regional instances, we specify which instance we target.
-We use one of the regional identifiers defined in the Callable options.
+Since a cloud function can live across regions as separate regional instances, we specify the region we target.
+We use one of the regional identifiers that we set in the Callable options.
 If omitted, the client SDK targets us-central1, which errors if no instance runs there.

 const functions = getFunctions(app, "europe-west1")